Loading...

 2026, 42(4): 83-91. doi:10.13560/j.cnki.biotech.bull.1985.2025-1073

-Asbtract ( 10 ) HTML ( 0) PDF (1831KB) ( 7 )
+Asbtract ( 99 ) HTML ( 2) PDF (1833KB) ( 41 )

 Figures and Tables | References | Related Articles | Metrics

 Objective Current CRISPR/Cas12a nucleic acid detection systems commonly use conventional restriction enzyme buffers, which are not specifically optimized for Cas12a-mediated fluorescence activation.
 This limitation reduces detection sensitivity and increases system cost.
 The study aimed to construct a broadly compatible, cost-effective, and fluorescence-optimized reaction system for multiple Cas12a proteins to improve nucleic acid detection performance.
-Methods Fluorescence quantification using a fluorescence detector and visual readout were employed to evaluate systematically the effects of pH (7.3–7.9, 25 ℃), Tris-HCl concentration (5–50 mmol/L), calcium ion (Ca²⁺, 0.1–1 mmol/L), and magnesium ion (Mg²⁺, 10–30 mmol/L) on Cas12a fluorescence signal.
+Method Fluorescence quantification using a fluorescence detector and visual readout were employed to systematically evaluate the effects of pH (7.3–7.9, 25 ℃), Tris-HCl concentration (5–50 mmol/L), calcium ion (Ca²⁺, 0.1–1 mmol/L), and magnesium ion (Mg²⁺, 10–30 mmol/L) on Cas12a fluorescence signal.
 Based on these results, a simplified reaction buffer (CasRB), free of antioxidants and protein stabilizers, was developed.
 CasRB performance was compared with commercial NEB buffers, and its compatibility was tested in three Cas12a orthologs: Francisella novicida Cas12a (FnCas12a), Acidaminococcus sp.
 Cas12a (AsCas12a), and Lachnospiraceae bacterium Cas12a (LbCas12a).
-Results The optimized CasRB reduced buffer cost by over 99.9% compared with commercial buffers by eliminating high-cost components such as dithiothreitol (DTT) and protein stabilizers.
+Result The optimized CasRB reduced buffer cost by over 99.9% compared with commercial buffers by eliminating high-cost components such as dithiothreitol (DTT) and protein stabilizers.
 Fluorescence signal-to-noise ratio increased more than tenfold, significantly enhancing naked-eye visualization.
 CasRB showed strong cross-ortholog compatibility, providing comparable fluorescence performance in FnCas12a, AsCas12a, and LbCas12a systems.
-Conclusion Systematic optimization of reaction conditions produced a CasRB buffer that combined cost reduction and enhanced fluorescence sensitivity.
-The buffer addressed the compatibility limitations of conventional buffers in Cas12a-based nucleic acid detection systems, offering a versatile platform for multiple Cas12a proteins.
+Conclusion Systematic optimization of reaction conditions produce a CasRB buffer that combined cost reduction and enhanced fluorescence sensitivity.
+The buffer addresses the compatibility limitations of conventional buffers in Cas12a-based nucleic acid detection systems, offering a versatile platform for multiple Cas12a proteins.

 Identification and Expression Analysis of CAD Gene Family in Soybean(Glycine max (L.) Merr.)